-As Interim Dean of the College of Letters and Science at UC Davis, Ari Kelman provides academic and administrative leadership for the largest unit on campus.
-He oversees 35 departments and academic programs with more than 900 faculty across the arts, humanities, social sciences, and mathematical and physical sciences.
+Dean Estella Atekwana provides academic and administrative leadership for the largest college on campus.
+She oversees 36 departments and academic programs with more than 900 faculty across the arts, humanities, social sciences, mathematical and physical sciences.

-Associate Dean of the Faculty in the Humanities, Arts and Cultural Studies
+Interim Associate Dean of the Faculty in the Humanities, Arts and Cultural Studies

-The College’s Associate Dean of the Faculty in the Humanities, Arts and Cultural Studies has primary responsibility for the oversight of academic personnel and faculty affairs for faculty working within the humanities, arts and cultural studies.
+The College’s Interim Associate Dean of the Faculty in the Humanities, Arts and Cultural Studies has primary responsibility for the oversight of academic personnel and faculty affairs for faculty working within the humanities, arts and cultural studies.